-First, what is this e-transfer auto deposit of which I speak?
+First, what is e-transfer auto deposit?
 For those that aren't familiar, Interac is a debit network layer that sits on top of the entire Canadian bank system allowing for simple fund transfers using email notifications (funds are not actually transferred within email messages) with secured links as well as facilitating debit at point of sale terminals as well as a lesser used ecommerce payment gateway.
 It is run by a consortium of major financial players in the industry.
 Its closest equivalent in America, for example, is the VISA Debit network though with significant differences it's the same idea.

 For the most part the Interac platform, being one of the early financial new innovations decades back has run mostly incident free - the e-transfer service being introduced later, as online technology came of age.

 The original Interac e-transfer model included a de facto validation process of a security question for the recipient to answer in order to receive the funds being transferred.
 That security question would be passed along separately between payor and payee and can be re-used or not, their choice.
 The key point here, is *validation*.
 The simplest of techniques that provides David and Monica (our heroes) to easily say "I'll email you the $100 bucks"; security word is "gandalfthewhite".
 In moments, Monica has submitted payment and Dave simply clicks to receive and validate that he actually is Dave by entering "gandalfthewhite" as security answer and they're done.
 Dave's got $100 and Monica is secure in knowing that only the bearer of the secret phrase could receive the funds.
 All instantly transferred.